 Not all of these adjectives are relevant.
 We know that swimming pools are made of water and they’re blue.

 On the other hand, mugs can be made from a variety of materials and could be any color.

 Using an adjective that describes the color of a coffee mug is giving the listener or reader information they don’t already have.
 This information is relevant.
 It’s needed to create a more detailed picture in their mind.

 As a general rule, try to focus on only two, three or four adjectives that’ll add the most description to your sentence.
 Once you’ve selected these few adjectives, simply place them in the order stated above.

 A portable new black laptop

 Three disposable plastic pens

 For a bit more guidance on the subject, it also helps to take a closer look at how native English speakers order their adjectives.

 Read modern books and listen intently to movies, TV shows and other English language media, then try using descriptive phrases that you come across.

-On the FluentU program, you can see how native speakers naturally use multiple adjectives in real movie trailers, interviews and other quick clips:
+On the FluentU program, you can see how native speakers naturally use multiple adjectives in real English videos.